am-ndaa/ai110-module3show-musicrecommendersimulation-starter/README.md

 # 🎵 Music Recommender Simulation

+## My Summary
+I think this was a very straightforward project.
+I think the students will be able to follow along smoothly without running into any major challenges.
+The way it works at a high level that it compares song data link genre mood and energy against what the user prefers and then assigns the song a score.
+Once all the songs are scored, it ranks them and returns the top recommendations.

 ## Project Summary

 In this project you will build and explain a small music recommender system.